colonialjelly/document-similarity/README.md

 # document-similarity

-A minimal implementation of document similarity using MinHash LSH
+A minimal implementation of document similarity using MinHash LSH.